AIM Spine Center

-Our nurse helpline makes it easy for parents and providers looking for pediatric spine care.
+Our nurse helpline makes it easy for parents and providers to get connected to the right pediatric spine treatment.
 Experienced triage nurses are available by phone to assist and help guide patient families to the appropriate level of spine care.
-Our nurses are available to simplify the referral process as well as help those looking for a second opinion.
+Our nurses can simplify the referral process as well as help those looking for a second opinion.

 - Birth injuries of the neck, back or spine

 - Chiari malformation